FROM THE WEB: U2 > News > Wake Up Dead Man

 “I grew up in a particular strand of American evangelicalism that split everything—people, vocations, all parts of culture—into two distinct camps: secular and sacred.
 And thus, there also existed “Christian” knock-off versions of most popular music genres.
 To have a band as big as U2 putting music to the lyrics of a Psalm felt like a huge deal to me, and played a big part in blurring the lines that were so clearly defined in my head at the time.”

-The full piece, ‘An interrogation and a challenge… and a pretty good title for a murder mystery’, includes Johnson’s reflections and thoughtfully curated U2 playlist that helped shape the film’s musical imagination.
+The full piece (click the link below) includes Johnson’s reflections and thoughtfully curated U2 playlist that helped shape the film’s musical imagination.

 Source: U2 > News > Wake Up Dead Man